jrasmusson/swiftui/Networking/Simple/README.md

-# Simple Networking
+# Simple

-For simple networking you can fetch your results in your data model object:

-**Network**
+What we really want is something that combines:

+- Simple, with
+- Async/Await

+Define your `Observable` and fetch asynchronously:

 ```swift
 import SwiftUI